cubenlp/conll2015_discourse/README.md

-A Refined Discourse Parser for CoNLL2015 Shared Task
+A Refined Discourse Parser for CoNLL 2015 Shared Task
 ====================================================
 A Refined End-to-End Discourse Parser participated in CoNLL 2015 Shared Task is described in the paper [A Refined End-to-End Discourse Parser](http://aclweb.org/anthology/K15-2002) by Jianxiang Wang and Man Lan.